Sheriff House, 7 Barby Road, Rugby, CV22 5DU

-In September 2020, a major 18-month programme of renovation and refurbishment was completed in Sheriff.
-The work has been done sensitively to preserve the charm and character of this fine 1930’s building, whilst providing the boys with first-class boarding accommodation and facilities.
-Sheriff sits in beautiful grounds in close proximity to other boarding houses, the Sports centre and pitches, the Science Schools and the Collingwood Centre.
-Sheriff is located within a 5-minute walk of the town centre or to the countryside.
+Sheriff is home to 56 boys aged between 13 and 18 at Rugby School.
+A major 18-month programme of renovation and refurbishment has recently been completed, which sensitively preserves the charm and character of this fine 1930’s building, whilst providing the boys with first-class boarding accommodation and facilities.
+Sheriff sits in beautiful grounds and lies close to the other boarding houses, sports facilities, Science, Art & Design Schools, and the Collingwood Centre.
+The House is located within a five-minute walk to the town centre or to the countryside.

-The F Block (Year 9) boys sleep in two dorms (5 in each) on the first floor with adjacent bathrooms (4), boot room and library.
-There are mid-height partition walls within the dormitories to provide each boy with a good degree of privacy whilst keeping them all together.
-The new boys do their prep together in their large, ground floor study room, which provides ample room for collaboration and helps with their organisation.
-The F Block boys really enjoy their first year together in the dormitories, which provide them with a perfect opportunity to bond and learn to live together.
+The ten F Block (Year 9) boys sleep in two dorms with adjacent bathrooms, kit room and library.
+There are mid-height partitions in the dorms, providing each boy with a good degree of privacy whilst keeping them all together.
+The F Block boys really enjoy their first year in the dorms, where they learn to live together successfully.
+The new boys do their prep together in their large study room, which provides a great environment for collaboration and helps with their organisation.

 After the first year, the boys have spacious, single study bedrooms, and they have ensuite facilities in their final year.
 The large central atrium with adjacent outdoor quad provides a perfect hub for the boys to socialise in with their friends.
 In addition, there are five smaller common rooms, six kitchens, a pool room, tutor room and a music practice room.
 The boys and staff eat together in the splendid, panelled dining room, and our chefs prepare all meals in Sheriff.
 The House garden provides a perfect arena for boys of all ages to play together in their free time with their friends.